atiaprog/OracleApex_EBS_Integration/README.md

 4. for Profile FND: APEX URL enter Site http://<EBS_Hostname>:8080/apex
 5. Save the Profile.

-###Perform the following steps to deÒne the Oracle E-Business Suite functions:
+### Perform the following steps to Define the Oracle E-Business Suite functions:

 1. Navigate to the System Administrator responsibility > Application > Function menu option